 - 3.1.
 Prevention should be the primary consideration.
 As the use of force should only be a last resort, staff and volunteers should minimise the possibility of force being needed by creating a calm, orderly and supportive school climate that lessens the risk and threat of violence of any kind.
 Steps to avoid these situations should be taken and the adult should be able to demonstrate that those steps were taken. - 3.2.
 All staff in The Trust need to be aware of strategies and techniques they can take to defuse and calm a situation.
 Leaders should take steps to ensure training for staff who may need to use reasonable force over the course of their work.
 Staff and new staff should be given a copy of this policy as part of their induction. - 3.3.
 This policy and the approaches it endorses will be reviewed as an integral part of the School Behaviour Polcy.
 This policy should not be viewed in isolation and is closely related to the following: - Child Protection and Safeguarding Policy - Behaviour Principals Written Statement - Staff Code of Conduct - SEN/D Policy - 3.4.
-The Trust will endeavour to ensure that all staff know and understand their roles and responsibilities in relation to the management of students. - 3.5.
-Designated staff (e.g. Tutors or Key Stage leaders) will monitor and analyse the behaviour patterns of students and will use this information to feed into other school areas, for example: teaching and learning approaches, provision development and strategies to encourage positive behaviour management, including de-escalation techniques. - 3.6.
+The Trust will endeavour to ensure that all staff know and understand their roles and responsibilities in relation to the management of children or young people. - 3.5.
+Designated staff (e.g. Tutors or Key Stage leaders) will monitor and analyse the behaviour patterns of children or young people and will use this information to feed into other school areas, for example: teaching and learning approaches, provision development and strategies to encourage positive behaviour management, including de-escalation techniques. - 3.6.
 StaffProfessional Development professional development in the area of physical interventions should be revisited on a regular basis as an integral part of review panel / pastoral meetings and staff/senior leadership meetings.
 It is an important element of induction process and INSET session - 3.7.
-Staff should be made aware of individual students with complex behavioural needs or who may be violent. - 3.8.
-The SENDCO will keep staff informed about students with special educational needs who may require special attention with regard to their physical management.
-Staff will consult with the SENDCO regarding any concerns that they have about the physical management of students with special educational needs. - 3.9.
-Some potential strategies are listed below as examples will be influenced by the age of the student(s) and the context in which they are applied. - Move calmly and confidently - Make simple, clear statements
+Staff should be made aware of individual children or young people with complex behavioural needs or who may be violent. - 3.8.
+The SENDCO will keep staff informed about children or young people with special educational needs who may require special attention with regard to their physical management.
+Staff will consult with the SENDCO regarding any concerns that they have about the physical management of children or young people with special educational needs.

+- 3.9.
+Some potential strategies are listed below as examples will be influenced by the age of the child or young person(s) and the context in which they are applied.

+- Move calmly and confidently

+- Make simple, clear statements

-- Intervene early - Try to maintain eye contact - If necessary summon help before the problem escalates - If possible, remove the audience from the immediate location - Slowing one's pace - Lowering the voice - Breathing more deeply - Initially matching the pitch and volume of the child's emotional display (shout, cry etc) and then regulate it down - Talking slowly, firmly, and quietly in an unhurried and unflustered way - Providing clear predictable and consistently held boundaries
+- Intervene early

+- Try to maintain eye contact

+- If necessary summon help before the problem escalate

+- If possible, remove the audience from the immediate location

+- Slowing one's pace

+- Lowering the voice

+- Breathing more deeply

+- Initially matching the pitch and volume of the child's emotional display (shout, cry etc) and then regulate it down

+- Talking slowly, firmly, and quietly in an unhurried and unflustered way

+- Providing clear predictable and consistently held boundaries